vl0000/gomessenger/README.md

 # GoMessenger

-GoMessenger is a web-based messaging app built with ConnectRPC.
+GoMessenger is a web-based messaging app built with ConnectRPC created for learning purposes.

 ![](./doc/assets/demonstration.GIF)